ZKBase (ZKB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZKBase Historical Price

-According to the latest data gathered on ZKBase live price page, the current price of ZKBase is 0.00325654USD.
-The circulating supply of ZKBase(ZKB) is 223.45M ZKB , giving it a market capitalization of $727.67K.
+According to the latest data gathered on ZKBase live price page, the current price of ZKBase is 0.00231683USD.
+The circulating supply of ZKBase(ZKB) is 223.45M ZKB , giving it a market capitalization of $518.09K.

 How Does ZKBase (ZKB) Price Prediction Module Work?